Motor vehicle theft: Recovery of stolen vehicles

+Motor vehicle thefts by country

 Statistics

-Motor vehicle thefts, by country

 Criminologist Frank E. Hagan wrote that, "Probably the most important factor in the rate of motor vehicle theft is the number of motor vehicles per capita in the country."
-Using data supplied by the United Nations Office on Drugs and Crime, the estimated worldwide auto-theft rate is 85.3 per 100,000 residents.
-However, data is not available for all countries, and this crime rate reflects only the most recent year (2018) of reported data.
-For the 2,302,190,898 people these countries represent, there were a total 1,963,007 cars stolen.
-New Zealand has the highest auto-theft rate for any fairly large country in the world, at 1172.0 per 100,000 residents in 2018.
-However Bermuda in its most recent year of reported auto-thefts (2016), reported a rate of 1215.3 per 100,000 people.
-But the population of Bermuda (63,360) is smaller than many cities in countries such as the US and Canada.
-Some cities have higher rates than Bermuda, such as Richmond, California, which had an auto-theft rate of 1,518.3 in 2018.
+Using data supplied by the United Nations Office on Drugs and Crime, New Zealand had the highest auto-theft rate for any fairly large country in the world, at 954.0 per 100,000 residents in 2020.
+Some cities have higher rates, such as Richmond, California, which had an auto-theft rate of 1,518.3 in 2018.
 The United Nations Office on Drugs and Crime notes "that when using the figures, any cross-national comparisons should be conducted with caution because of the differences that exist between the legal definitions of offenses in countries, or the different methods of offense counting and recording".
 Crime rates in certain neighborhoods or areas in each country may also be higher or lower than the nationwide rate.
 Furthermore, because the vehicle theft rates shown in the table below are "per 100,000 population"—not per 100,000 vehicles—countries with low vehicle ownership rates will appear to have lower theft rates even if the theft rate per vehicle is relatively high.

+Europe

+According to Europol, in 2023, motor vehicle crime networks were the most active in Germany, Poland, Portugal and Serbia, with Serbia being the country where most stolen vehicles are stored and cloned before being shipped and sold.

+United States

+The FBI reported that the cities where most motor vehicles thefts took place in 2019 were Los Angeles, San Antonio, Las Vegas, Phoenix and Detroit.